scepter914/autoware-architecture-proposal/proposal_radar_sensing.md

 - [ ] Radar driver design
 - [ ] Radar sensing pipeline design
 - [ ] Document location
-  - I see [autoware-documentation](https://github.com/autowarefoundation/autoware-documentation/), but it is not clear where to put the architecture design document.
+  - We see [autoware-documentation](https://github.com/autowarefoundation/autoware-documentation/), but it is not clear where to put the architecture design document.
-  - After discussions and if maintainers can instruct where to put the document, I will send a PR for it.
+  - After discussions and if maintainers can instruct where to put the document, we will send a PR for it.